-- Customer Satisfaction (Contact with Council): Responses to swimming pool and caravan park user requests, ability for assets to facilitate positive experiences with Council staff. - Our Environment: The sustainable management of swimming pool and caravan park assets and the environmental protection considerations when planning new assets. - Our Community: The quality of the services and community events facilitated by swimming pool and caravan park assets. - Our Infrastructure: The performance of swimming pool and caravan park assets. - Our Civic Leadership: Community feedback can be sought prior to swimming pool and caravan park projects and as an input into service planning.
+- Overall Satisfaction: General service delivery performance. - Customer Satisfaction (Contact with Council): Responses to building user requests, ability for buildings to facilitate positive experiences with Council staff. - Our Environment: The sustainable management of building assets and the environmental protection considerations when planning new assets. - Our Community: The quality of the services and community events facilitated by building assets. - Our Infrastructure: The performance of building assets. - Our Civic Leadership: Community feedback can be sought prior to building projects and as an input into service planning.